nuvla/documentation/docs/nuvla/workflows/workflow-update.md

 ---
 layout: page
-title: Workflows for Applications on NuvlaBox
+title: Workflows for Applications on NuvlaEdge
 nav_order: 3
 parent: Main Workflows
 grand_parent: Nuvla
 has_children: false
 ---

-# Workflows for Applications on NuvlaBox
+# Workflows for Applications on NuvlaEdge

-The **Workflows for Applications on NuvlaBox** include the following workflows:
+The **Workflows for Applications on NuvlaEdge** include the following workflows:

 1. Application deployment
 2. Application update